teamILLO/Stockin/design_and_planning.md

 ## View
 #### 0. Headers and footers
+##### HEADER
+- **HEADER** is composed of **HEADER 1** and **HEADER 2**.
+- **HEADER 1** is displayed when user is at the top of the page as a default.
+- **HEADER 2** is displayed, when user scrolls down from the top page.
 ##### HEADER 1
+- If the user clicks on the logo image, he/she is navigated to Main Page.
 - If the user clicks on Report button, he/she is navigated to Report Page.
 - If the user clicks on My Page button, he/she is navigated to My Page.
+- If the user clicks on Logout button, he/she is navigated to Prelogin Page.
+- If the user enters some text on the search input, related results appear on the bottom.
+   - If the user clicks on one of the results, he/she is navigated to Detail Page of the corresponding stock.
+##### HEADER 2
+- If the user clicks on the logo image, he/she is navigated to Main Page.
+- If the user clicks on Report button, he/she is navigated to Report Page.
+- If the user clicks on My Page button, he/she is navigated to My Page.
+- If the user clicks on About Us button, he/she is navigated to AboutUs Page.
 - If the user clicks on Logout button, he/she is navigated to Prelogin Page.
 - If the user enters some text on the search input, related results appear on the bottom.
    - If the user clicks on one of the results, he/she is navigated to Detail Page of the corresponding stock.
 ##### FOOTER
 - If the user clicks on twitter icon, he/she is navigated to the twitter page of the team.
 - If the user clicks on facebook icon, he/she is navigated to the facebook page of the team.